paudetseis/PlateFlex/README.md

 - Kirby, J.F.
 (2014).
 Estimation of the effective elastic thickness of the lithosphere using inverse spectral methods: The state of the art.
 Tectonophysics, 631, 87-116. https://doi.org/10.1016/j.tecto.2014.04.021

+#### Use cases

+- Lu, Z., Li, C.-F., Zhu, S., and Audet, P. (2020).
+Effective elastic thickness over the Chinese mainland and surroundings estimated from a joint inversion of Bouguer admittance and coherence.
+Physics of the Earth and Planetary Interiors, 301, 106456, https://doi.org/10.1016/j.pepi.2020.106456